authelia/authelia/docs/content/en/integration/openid-connect/introduction.md

 These tables document the endpoints we currently support and their paths in the most recent version of Authelia.
 The paths are appended to the end of the primary URL used to access Authelia.
-The tables use the url https://auth.example.com as an example of the Authelia root URL which is also the OpenID Connect issuer.
+The tables use the url https://auth.example.com as an example of the Authelia root URL which is also the OpenID Connect 1.0 Issuer.

 ### Well Known Discovery Endpoints